Langdon, Loomis L.

 April 25, 1887

-Loomis L. Langdon, Commander of the Fort Pickens and Fort Barrancas, provides his monthly report of the Indian prisoners he is in charge of at the Fort.
-In his report he includes a request to have Jose or Go-so be enrolled at Carlisle.
+Loomis L. Langdon, Commander of Fort Pickens and Fort Barrancas, provides his monthly report of the Indian prisoners under his charge.
+In his report, he repeats a request to have Go-so enrolled at Carlisle.

 Format: